French real estate declaration 2026: complete GMBI guide

 Targeted post-2025 audits revealed several recurring errors that we regularly encounter in the firm:

-- Lot not linked after a recent acquisition: the cadastral base update takes 6 to 9 months; the lot sometimes needs to be added manually via the complaint form.
+- Lot not linked after a recent acquisition: the cadastral base update can take several months; the lot sometimes needs to be added manually via the complaint form.

 - Double counting in co-ownership between main lots and annexes (cellar, parking): check the co-ownership rules to identify distinct lots.